-Many countries, including the United States, the United Kingdom, Spain, and Canada still have a long way to go to fulfill their donation pledges in 2022 (Figure 13).
+Many countries, including the United Kingdom, Spain, and Canada still have a long way to go to fulfill their donation pledges in 2022 (Figure 14).
 This needs to be done in concert with recipient countries and multilateral organizations like the African Union's African Vaccines Acquisition Trust (AVAT), so that deliveries can be planned, anticipated, and matched to capacity.

-Figure 13.
+Figure 14.
 Pledged versus shipped vaccine donations, by top ten donor countries